Woman looking up banner imageWoman looking up banner image

 A Phase 1/2a Study Evaluating the Effects of ARO-RAGE in Healthy Subjects and Patients With Inflammatory Lung Disease

-Inflammatory Pulmonary Diseases recruiting ID: NCT05276570
+Inflammatory Pulmonary Diseases complete ID: NCT05276570

 The purpose of this study is to evaluate the safety, tolerability, and pharmacokinetics of ARO-RAGE in normal healthy volunteers (NHVs) and in participants with inflammatory lung disease.
 In Part 1 of the study, NHVs will receive a single dose of ARO-RAGE or placebo.
 In Part 2 of the study, adult participants with inflammatory lung disease will receive 2 doses of ARO-RAGE or placebo.
 Additional NHVs may be randomized to receive 1 or 2 doses of ARO-RAGE or placebo at Sponsor discretion.
 Dose levels in Part 2 will be determined based on cumulative safety and pharmacodynamic data from Part 1.